cameroncampeau/devplatform/README.md

 - Included: Express, Node Filesystem, VueJS
 - Note: This app is NOT secure.
 It was built only as a POC and learning opportunity.

+### Media Share
+I built this app to create a simple Netflix-like interface for locally stored movies.
+My goal for this project was to get experience working with HTML5 videos, but I ended up expanding the project's scope to include backend processing of movies to extract thumnbnails.
+Due to the focus being on working with videos, the frontend is otherwise very basic and written in vanilla JS.
+- Included: Express, ffmpeg, HTML5 video

 ### Music Download
 I designed this app to explore the functionality of ffmpeg, a library for converting video files to audio.
 In this app, I integrated with the Youtube API to allow users to download videos as MP3s given a video URL.